saucelabs-training/automation-best-practices/tado-sec/README.md

-# Testing with WebdriverIO on Sauce Workshop
+# Testing with WebdriverIO on Sauce

 ## 🧠You will learn

-✅how to test a web application using different types of tests
+✅sauce labs dashboard

 ✅functional ui tests with WebdriverIO

-✅visual e2e tests

-✅visual cross-browser tests
+✅how to run tests in sauce labs ci grid

+✅how to run tests against a local build

+✅how to run tests cross-browser and cross-platform

 ## 🔧Technologies you will use

 1. ReactJS
-2. WebdriverIO
+2. WebdriverIO v7 async
-3. Screener.io
 4. Sauce Labs
+5. Sauce Connect
+6. Node.JS

 ## Table Of Contents